Bismakhalid798/CKD-with-UNet/README.md

 d) In classification_vgg16(1) notebook the experiment is performed where first the data is passed through a classifier and then the output from the classifier is further passed into UNET for segmentation.

-e) dense_full notebook includes addition of dense layers within the UNET model.
+e) dense-full(1) notebook includes addition of dense layers within the UNET model.